stormpath/stormpath-cli/README.md

 Supported actions are as follows:

-  * list     List/search resources on Stormpath
+  * list    -  List/search resources on Stormpath
-  * create   Create a resource on Stormpath
+  * create  -  Create a resource on Stormpath
-  * update   Update a resource on Stormpath
+  * update  -  Update a resource on Stormpath
-  * delete   Remove a resource from Stormpath
+  * delete  -  Remove a resource from Stormpath
-  * set      Set context for user/group actions
+  * set     -  Set context for user/group actions
-  * context  Show currently used context for user/group actions
+  * context -  Show currently used context for user/group actions
-  * setup    Set up credentials for accessing the Stormpath API
+  * setup   -  Set up credentials for accessing the Stormpath API

 And supported resources are:

-  * application  Application Resource
+  * application  -   Application Resource
-  * directory    Directory Resource
+  * directory    -   Directory Resource
-  * group        Group Resource
+  * group        -   Group Resource
-  * account      Account Resource
+  * account      -   Account Resource
-  * user         User Resource
+  * user         -   User Resource

-If no action is specified the cli defaults to a `list` actions.
+If no action is specified the CLI defaults to a `list` actions.
 So the following 2 commands are the same:

     stormpath list applications
     stormpath applications

-    Which yields the following output:
+Which results in the following output:

-    Using API Key file /home/deni/.stormpath/cli/apiKey.properties for authentication.
+    Using API Key file /home/myuser/.stormpath/cli/apiKey.properties for authentication.
     [
       {
         "defaultAccountStoreMapping": null,